Prasoon-kushwaha/SCHOOL-ATTENDANCE-SYSTEM-Python-_GUI/README.md

-#SCHOOL ATTENDANCE SYSTEM
+# SCHOOL ATTENDANCE SYSTEM
 This is updated version with autorefresh and minor bug fixes
         - Auto refresh (Backend Improvement)
         - Fixed P and Ab to Override None Value (visual improvement)

 ⭐ Before Runing code on PC make sure you have installed all libraries along with MySql on your system

-## TO setup First time :
+## To setup first time :
--
 1. Save all files UI.py, MySQL.py(module), and images in same directory
 2. After extracting archive run setup.py .
 (It will create all required